-A good product provides the bedrock for a strong community, but ultimately it’s the people that will make or break it.
+A good product provides the bedrock for a strong community, but ultimately it’s the good behavior of people that will make or break it.

-Surely every Community Manager can attest that not everyone on the internets is peachy.
-But what separates good CMs from the best is the skill and finesse exercised when dealing with the bad apples.
+Surely every community manager can attest that not everyone on the internets is peachy.
+But what separates good community managers from the best is the skill and finesse exercised when dealing with bad apples.
 Done poorly, and the entire community suffers.
 Done right, the community rises more formidable and enthusiastic.

 The first step is getting ahead of the problem.
 The most common pitfall for many community professionals is only addressing these type of issues with members reactively; only when someone steps out of line do they take action.